 Maya and Becci look forward to meeting you!

 Maya is still working very hard on her harness training, she is now very acclimatised to the harness and is getting used to being around people.
 She is exceptionally good with children but, as with any animal, it is extremely important that any participants who come into contact with Maya can follow the instructions laid out by Becci.
 Becci knows her bird better than anyone and can read her body language extremely well.
 Students and participants must understand that, if they are asked to do something by Becci, they must do so for the sake of Maya.
-Becci will be happy to explain the reasons for her instructions, but to avoid distress for the bird, instructions must be followed regardless.
+Becci will be happy to explain the reasons for her instructions AFTER the instructions have been followed, but to avoid distress for the bird, instructions must be followed immediately.

 Maya has travelled extensively this year, and is a very hardy little bird, but parrot ettiquette is not quite the same as people ettiquette, so please be patient with her.
 She is a fabulous addition to any workshop setting and is a very good poetry audience.
 She’s a good listener and enjoys the company of others.
 It is very rare that young people are able to be so close to a bird, particularly one of Maya’s species, and all who meet her are amazed by her.
 Her presence is always novel and many participants have factored her into their poems, producing things they never expected!